Customer Segments

 Multiple Customer Segments

-With our importance dimensions defined, and our algorithms tuned, we score customers across these dimensions and identify segments/groups who share the same perspective along each dimension.
+With our importance dimensions defined, and our algorithms tuned, we score customers across these dimensions.
+We identify segments/groups that share similar values along each dimension.
 With each individual group having the same value system regarding what’s important in their relationship with a retailer, retailers can make better decisions regarding marketing, merchandizing and channel service offerings to better meet the needs of these diverse groups.